GammaTauAI/opentau/milestone1.md

 _The appendix at the end of the paper provides a set of prompts and completions that our client produced._

+\newpage

 ## Reflect

+#### Initial Progress Goals

+_"By now, we will have implemented type-inference for TypeScript using a simple approach that does not involve prompt engineering.
+This approach will allow us to correctly type-check small files such as LeetCode JavaScript solutions."_

+#### Current Achievements

 We achieved every goal that was listed in our initial project proposal for the first milestone.
 In addition, we added a heuristic $h$ to catch several erroneous cases and to save compute time.

-1. $h$ is evaluated *before* we opt to type-check the solution, which saves compute time due to `tsc` being significantly more expensive to compute.
+- $h$ is evaluated _before_ we opt to type-check the solution, which saves compute time due to `tsc` being significantly more expensive to compute.
-2. $h$ verifies that the given completion does not contain any additional content that is not a type-annotation.
+- $h$ verifies that the given completion does not contain any additional content that is not a type-annotation.
-3. $h$ protects against completions that type-check but contain permissive types such as `Any`, `undefined`, and `unknown` (in some cases).
+- $h$ protects against completions that type-check but contain permissive types such as `any`, `undefined`, and `unknown` (in some cases).

 Additionally, we were surprised that this simple solution allowed us to type-infer medium-sized files (check appendix), as we expected to be able to only type-infer small files.